espressif/developer-portal/content/workshops/esp-idf-with-esp32-c6/assignment-5/index.md

 >
 > `idf.py fullclean`

-Before flashing, make sure to do a **flash erase** to avoid connecting to the WiFi with the wrong credentials.
+Before flashing, make sure to do a **flash erase** to avoid connecting to the Wi-Fi with the wrong credentials.

 After building your application, open the `ESP-IDF Serial Monitor`.